-Liz Duffy joins LLTK in late 2021, after over 20 years of diverse work experience in research and conservation of coastal aquatic species and ecosystems.
+Liz Duffy joined LLTK in late 2021, after over 20 years of diverse work experience in research and conservation of coastal aquatic species and ecosystems.
 Most recently, Liz has been working with the Tulalip Tribes to support their efforts to understand factors affecting the estuarine and marine survival of Chinook salmon both locally and regionally.
-Her previous work has included aligning and updating regional conservation goals for the San Francisco Bay Joint Venture, evaluating regional wetland restoration efforts for the Puget Sound Partnership, and advancing protections for at-risk marine species for the National Resources Defense Council.
+Her previous work has included aligning and updating habitat conservation goals for the San Francisco Bay Joint Venture, evaluating regional wetland restoration efforts for the Puget Sound Partnership, and advancing protections for at-risk marine species for the Natural Resources Defense Council.
 Liz holds a PhD in Aquatic and Fishery Sciences from the University of Washington, Seattle, where she helped identify factors impacting the early marine survival of juvenile Chinook salmon in Puget Sound.
-She looks forward to bringing her experience and passion to advance LLTK’s work to recover salmon and steelhead populations in the Pacific Northwest.
+She feels fortunate for the opportunity to bring her experience and passion to advance LLTK’s important work.